Hôtel de Ville, Savigny-sur-Orge: History

 In the late 1920's, the council acquired the Dorgère Farm on Avenue de la Gare (now Avenue Charles-de-Gaulle) and, in the 1930s, after erecting several new buildings there, collocated most of its administrative functions onto that site.
 The structures erected at that time included a single-storey building containing the Salle des Fêtes (ballroom) which faced onto Avenue de la Gare (now Avenue Charles-de-Gaulle).
 On 17 August 1944, during the Second World War, amidst rising tensions as the allied armies swept across France, the German troops who had occupied the Salle des Fêtes set it alight.
 This was just seven days before the liberation of the town on 24 August 1944.

 In the mid-1990s, following significant population growth, the town council led by the mayor, Jean Marsaudon, decided to refurbish the 1930s buildings and to erect a new administrative building to the northwest of the Salle des Fêtes.
 The new building was designed by Claude Liverato and Jean-Louis Chentrier in the modern style, built in concrete and glass and was completed in 1999.
 The design involved a semi-circular structure clad in plate glass.

 The Musée Davout (Davout Museum) was established in a small building in front and to the right of the Salle des Fêtes in 2008.
 Exhibits put on display included a bust of Davout, and a painting depicting the Battle of Jena–Auerstedt on 14 October 1806, when the 28,000 men of the French III Corps, commanded by Davout, defeated a Prussian formation of 60,000 troops.

+During the Nahel Merzouk riots, on 27 June 2023, the town hall was attacked, doors were broken and there was fire damage to the entrance hall.